Jako/TwoFactorX/docs/index.md

 # TwoFactorX

-Add a two-factor authentication to the MODX manager.
+Add a two-factor authentication to MODX.

 ### Requirements